UK/Kenya

 Venice Biennale Closing Ceremony

-British Council at Venice Biennale
+British Council Pavilion, Venice Biennale

 Final day of the Venice Biennale exhibition.